robertmkjeffrey/wisdom-of-the-gaming-crowd/README.md

 jupyter notebook
 ```

+If installing without anaconda, the following libraries are required:

+* jupyter
+* pandas
+* nltk
+* requests
+* tqdm

 ### Generating Feature Summaries
 First, identify the Steam `app_id` for the video game(s) of interest.
 This can be obtained from the URL of the Steam page.
 For example: